-How to Measure the Performance of Print Marketing
+How to Measure Print Marketing Performance

 But what about offline marketing?
 How do you know how many people booked an appointment or visited your site after seeing your print ad, flyer, business card, or billboard?
 What about people who heard your ad on the radio?